dlajambe/llm/README.md

 ### Execution

 This program can be run through the command line.
-With your environment activated, open a command prompt in the `app/` directory and execute the following command:
+With your virtual environment activated, navigate to the `app/` directory and execute the following command:
 ```
 python train_model.py
 ```